 - Accommodation: Hotel El Suizo or similar in Ferrol

-- Accommodation: Hotel Eumesa or similar in Pontedeume
+- Accommodation: Hotel Camino de Eume or similar in Pontedeume

-From Pontedeume, the trail climbs up to give spectacular views over Betanzos, Ares and Ferrol.
-The trail continues to Miño by way of a medieval stone bridge over the Baxoi river and joins the Camino Real once again.
-You will then travel along the coast to the wide estuary of the Lambre river on a path that holds beautiful views of the Rias de Betanzos and the surrounding marshlands.
-The town of Betanzos has some of the most interesting and artistic historical buildings in Galicia.
+From Pontedeume the trail climbs a little, to give spectacular views over Betanzos, Ares and Ferrol.
+The trail continues to Miño, crossing medieval stone bridge over the River Baxoi.
+Walk along the coast to the River Lambre Estuary on a path with beautiful views of Betanzos Estuary and the surrounding marshlands.
+The town of Betanzos has some of the most interesting and historical buildings in Galicia.
+Enter the Old Town through Arco da Pont Nova, the original gateway to the town, where we recommend visiting the churches of San Francisco, Santiago and Santa Maria del Azogue.
+It’s also worth seeking out Rua da Cerca, home to some elegant Gothic houses.

-- Accommodation: Hotel Villa de Betanzos or similar in Betanzos
+- Accommodation: Hotel Garelos or similar in Betanzos

-The Camino leaves Bruma at the chapel and heads into the lovely green area of Ordes.
-You will then pass the church of San Xiao and the village of Casanova on your way to Sigüeiro.
+The camino leaves Bruma at the chapel and heads into the luscious green area of Ordes.
+Continue past the church of San Xiao and the village of Casanova, with your day coming to a close in Sigüeiro.

-- Accommodation: Hotel San Vicente or similar in Sigüeiro
+- Accommodation: Pension Vilanova or similar in Sigüeiro

 Day 7: Departure